How much will I earn in a career in hospitality and travel?

 You’re unlikely to land a hotel manager job as a school leaver with no experience, but you may be able to work your way up from another role within the hotel business, such as guest support or housekeeping.
 Alternatively, you could develop the skills required through an apprenticeship or employer training programme, or by studying for a foundation degree, HND or degree.

 You’ll need to gain experience, qualifications or both to be considered for restaurant management roles.
-Restaurant managers typically earn £18,000–£30,000 in casual restaurants and £20,000–£40,000 in fine dining restaurants, with experienced managers in top restaurants earning £60,000 or more.
-You can apply for assistant or deputy manager roles with Mitchells & Butlers with six months’ experience, and could earn £20,000 to £25,000.
+Restaurant managers typically earn £18,000–£35,000 in casual restaurants and £20,000–£40,000 in fine dining restaurants, with experienced managers in top restaurants earning £60,000 or more.
+You can apply for assistant or deputy manager roles with Mitchells & Butlers with six months’ experience, and could earn up to £30,000 depending on location.